International Game Technology PLC (IGT) recently have taken one step ahead with the beta value of 1.88 - News Daemon

 International Game Technology PLC (IGT) Ownership Facts and Figures

-Sometimes it is also beneficial to study the sentiment of large-scale investors towards the stock of the International Game Technology PLC industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the Gambling Industry.
 International Game Technology PLC’s current insider ownership accounts for 48.14%, in contrast to 48.50% institutional ownership.

 International Game Technology PLC (IGT) Earnings and Revenue Records

-Going through the last 3-months fiscal report unveiled on the 9/29/2022, it has been observed that the corporation posted $1.3 earnings per share (EPS) during the time that was better the consensus figure (set at $0.31) by $0.99.
+In the latest quarterly report released, which was put into the public domain on 9/29/2022, the organization reported $1.3 earnings per share (EPS) for the three months, surpassing the consensus estimate (set at $0.31) by $0.99.
 This company achieved a net margin of +1.59 while generating a return on equity of 6.31.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.4 per share during the current fiscal year.

 International Game Technology PLC’s EPS increase for this current 12-month fiscal period is 106.90% and is forecasted to reach 1.54 in the upcoming year.
 Considering the longer run, market analysts have predicted that Company’s EPS will increase by 33.45% through the next 5 years, which can be compared against the -21.40% growth it accomplished over the previous five years trading on the market.